hergaiety/blog/source/_posts/less_blue_light_better_sleep.md

 ### Filtering Blue Light

 Just as there are glasses to protect from the sun, **some glasses filter out blue light**.
 Over the counter blue light filtering lenses are available or you may _speak with your eye doctor_ on **adding them to your next pair**.
-I personally use blue light filters in my primary pair of glasses and can happily say there is no color noticable color distortion to disrupt my design work.
+I personally use blue light filters in my primary pair of glasses and can happily say there is no color noticeable color distortion to disrupt my design work.

 UPDATE: Some applications you already use such as Amazon's Kindle book reading service offers dark or sepia themes for reading with reduced eye strain.